 Quantum Monte Carlo (QMC) is an exciting, modern computational technique which allows us to approximately solve the equations of quantum mechanics – which are far too complicated to solve exactly – and in most cases get essentially the right answer.
-Its key advantage is that, unlike with all other known highly accurate techniques, it is still possible to do the calculations for relatively large systems with many atoms - providing you have a big enough computer (and QMC is quite capable of using the biggest).
+Its key advantage is that, unlike with all other known highly accurate techniques, it is still possible to do the calculations for relatively large systems with many atoms – providing you have a big enough computer (and QMC can exploit all the processors of even the largest parallel machine).
 Used in combination with other cheaper methods, it provides researchers with the final building block in an atomic scale micro-laboratory on their computer which can be used to simulate small parts of the real world.
-Its practical application to real-life problems – via a general, widely-distributed computer program system – has been pioneered in the United Kingdom by members of the Cambridge University Theory of Condensed Matter Group working out of the Cavendish Laboratory, famous throughout the world as the venue for amazing historical discoveries such as the electron and DNA.
-A number of their collaborators at various other universities – whose work is also discussed here – have also made fundamental contributions, both to the software, and to the field in general.
+Its practical application to real-life problems – via a general, widely-distributed computer program system – has been pioneered in the United Kingdom by members of our group, originally working together in Cambridge but now dispersed throughout the world.
+A number of our collaborators at various other universities – whose work is also discussed here – have also made fundamental contributions, both to our software, and to the field in general.

-- To tell you about the research of the U.K. QMC community.
+- To tell you about the research of various groups in the U.K. QMC community.
 The site includes introductory and review information along with a library of as many of their relevant scientific articles as we can find (Click ‘Read’, ‘Community→Projects’ or ‘Community→Blog’).

 - It attempts to provide a sense of community amongst QMC researchers; this is a participatory site where any approved user may contribute articles to at least the Blog and Projects section of this website (click ‘Community’).
 Active conversations also take place on the discussion forum – in practice mainly concerning the use and abuse of CASINO – but any relevant topics are encouraged (Click ‘Discussion Forum’).